fraca/PWGS2/README.md

 table with summary foreach pop.

-##Explanatory variables for linear model
+## Explanatory variables for linear model
 The script **linear_model_input_table_fin.R** calculates the explanatory for the linear model.

-##Merging of the SNP.
+## Merging of the SNP.
-It merge the SNPs called by Varscan.
-It retain only the SNP biallelic (between populations), present in min_pop populations, that has min_freq allele frequency and that has min_MAF MAF (minor allele frequency).
-It prepare the input file for Treemix and Baypass.
-It use BEDTools,**snp_merge_scicore1.R** and **snp_merge3_MAF.R**
+It merges the SNPs called by Varscan.
+It retains only the SNP biallelic (between populations), present in min_pop populations, that has min_freq allele frequency and that has min_MAF MAF (minor allele frequency).
+It prepares the input file for Treemix and Baypass.
+It uses BEDTools,**snp_merge_scicore1.R** and **snp_merge3_MAF.R**

 **snp_merge_scicore1.R**
 INPUT